dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps.md

 }
 ```

-The 3 parameters each configuration needs are a `request`, `type` and `name`.
-These parameters help VS Code identify how to handle the task configurations you build later.
-For more information on VS Code debugging parameters visit the [VS Code launch attributes](https://code.visualstudio.com/Docs/editor/debugging#_launchjson-attributes).
+The three parameters each configuration needs are `request`, `type` and `name`.
+These parameters help VS Code identify the task configurations in the `task.json` files (See below).
+For more information on VS Code debugging parameters see [VS Code launch attributes](https://code.visualstudio.com/Docs/editor/debugging#_launchjson-attributes).

-- `type` is related to the language you are launching.
+- `type` defines the language used.
 Depending on the language, it might require an extension found in the marketplace, such as the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 - `name` is a unique name for the configuration.
 This is used for compound configurations when calling multiple configurations in your project.
 - `${workspaceFolder}` is a VS Code variable reference.
 This is the path to the workspace opened in VS Code.
 - The `preLaunchTask` and `postDebugTask` parameters refer to the program configurations run before and after launching the application.
 See step 2 on how to configure these.

 ## Step 2: Configure  task.json

-You need to create the tasks mentioned in the launch.json for both application configurations in order for them to launch succesfully.
+For each task defined in the `launch.json` file, a corresponding `task.json` file must be defined.

-### Hello World daprd task
+### Hello world daprd task

-For the following tutorial, you need to have the following parameters filled out "appId", "httpPort", "metricsPort", "label" and "type".
-There are more parameters depending on the specific Daprd command you're running, such as "appPort", but those are dependent on what each application is trying to accomplish.
+In the case of the quickstart the following parameters are required: `appId`, `httpPort`, `metricsPort`, `label` and `type`.
+There are additional parameters that may be configured see below for a table detailing the available parameters.

 #### NodeJs task